openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[regression_]{.jbs-label}*(ID)*]{#regression_id}</td>
     <td class="dictionary">
-      Used to identify the fix that caused the regression, where known.
+      **Deprecated.** Used to identify the fix that caused the regression, where known.
+Has been replaced by the use of the [caused by]{.jbs-value} link.
     </td>
   </tr>
   <tr>